WillowSaysWhat/TitanUp/docs/designDiary.md

 # Start View

-The first view the user will see. once the user has a logged in, it will not be shown.
+The first view the user will see. once the user has a logged in, it will not be shown until the user token has expired.

 ## Concept